Last Updated on 17 February, 2021 by Veronica

 It is currently a tourist attraction, which, as I mentioned earlier, is a must for those who travel Route 66.

-Some characters emulate the American West, and in times of high tourism, there are duel simulations and gunfighters.
 There is also a hall whose walls are covered with dollar bills in the hotel of Oatman.
 Make sure you arrive before 5 pm because at 5 pm everything or almost everything closes.

 Continue on Route 66

-Prepare your journey on Route 66
+Plan Your Journey on Route 66

 If you liked the post, share it, and if you plan to do Route 66 and have any questions, you can consult me whenever you want.